Human Microbiome Hub: Oral–Gut & Gut–Brain Axes

 -

-why chewable formulations have an advantage over capsules
+why chewable formulations differ from capsules

-3️⃣ Mind–Gut Link: The Gut–Brain Axis
+Mind–Gut Link: The Gut–Brain Axis

-👉 The Gut–Brain Axis: How Microbes Influence Mood, Stress, Appetite & Mental Well-Being
+The Gut–Brain Axis: How Microbes Influence Mood, Stress, Appetite & Mental Well-Being

 This blog explains: